Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * It provides an easy way to join the companies mailing list to stay up to date with company news and developments.
 * This website:
     * Is easy to navigate.
-    * Steps the client through easy to understand, learnable information.
+    * Leads the user through easy to understand, learnable information.
-    * Gives the client the information they need without overloading them.
+    * Gives the user the information they need without overloading them.
-    * Guides the client to the goal of the website - to make a purchase.
+    * Guides the user to the goal of the website - to make a purchase.

 ### User stories: